loftuxab/alfresco-community-loftux/projects/installer/README_jboss_linux.txt

 Running the Alfresco Server
 ===========================

-Navigate to the '~/alfresco' folder
+Navigate to the '~/alfresco' directory
 - Run 'jboss/bin/run.sh' to start JBoss
 - Open a new command window
 - If you wish to use OpenOffice document transformations, run 'start_oo.sh'